Management & Organization (MGTO)

 Satisfies the following University Core Requirements: WRIT - Writing Intensive

-Enrollment is limited to students with a major in Information Tech.
+Enrollment is limited to students with a program in Information Tech.
 Management or Management Consulting.

 MGTO 30623 Communicating for Impact (3 Credit Hours)